deb-intel/GramineTest/Documentation/index.rst

 =====================================
 Confidential compute images are ready-made solutions for popular open source projects such as `PyTorch <https://github.com/gramineproject/contrib/tree/master/Curated-Apps/workloads/pytorch>`_ and `Redis <https://github.com/gramineproject/contrib/tree/master/Curated-Apps/workloads/redis>`_.
 These images enable you to customize your environment through interactive scripts.
 The result is an image that includes your specific machine-learning application, common dependencies, and a manifest file.

->[!NOTE]
->Note that these confidential compute images only run on machines that support Intel SGX.
+..note::  These confidential compute images only run on machines that support Intel SGX.

 :doc:`curated-installation`